zebra-f/Algorithms/README.md

+# Python Algorithms
-Some stuff I've learned so far in Python.
+Some stuff I've learned so far.